 Divorce and the battle over custody and child support are roads filled with turmoil, and the aftermath often leaves one parent responsible for the majority of the finances.
 Therefore, a formal modification to orders of child support or spousal support (alimony) is required.

+Modifying child support is possible.
 The Law Office of Ann A. Thomson in Orange County is dedicated to helping individuals in Southern California explore adjustment or enforcement of court orders governing all aspects of divorce, including:

 • Child support